SafiUllahAshfaq/interviews-learning/open-questions.md

 -   How you make choice which data structure to use when?
 -   Linear, Non-Linear data structures?
 When to use which?

+## VCS (GitLab/GitHub)

+-   What are Hooks?
+-   What are Web, Client side, Server side hooks?
+-   What is PR/MR?
+-   What is mono repo arhitecture?
+-   What are actions in GitHub?
+What is the equivalent of GitHub actions in GitLab?

 ## MongoDB

 -   References ko kaisy manage krty hain MongoDb mn?
 -   Map k andr c conditional return kia jaye to kya wo filter ki trha act ni kry ga?
 -   Indexing in MongoDb?
+-   Namespace in mongodb?
+-   Hooks in mongodb? **(M O N G O O S E)**

 ## JavaScript